monadicsystems/monadicsystems.github.io/post8.md

       pure name
 ```

+`p` represents the path pattern in Method-Path-Handler style frameworks.
+It's job is to extract data from the path of the request and return it so the handler
+can consume it.

 This is good, but we can do better.
-The the first function that we pass into `get`, which represents the pattern for the URL path, can modify the response body if it wants.
+The the `p` parser that we pass into `get`, which represents the pattern for the URL path, can modify the response body if it wants.
+For example, we could do the following with `p`.

 ```haskell
 greeting = get p $ \name -> write @Text $ "Hello " <> name